LuyingPang/Bike-Rack/README.md

 ---

 ### BikesSecure app
-Open the `BikesSecure` folder in Android Studio (the main Android Studio project folder) If using you own AWS services, replace the following in `amplifyconfiguration.json` with `amplifyconfiguration_template.json` (folder: `app\src\main\res\raw`).
+Open the `BikesSecure` folder in Android Studio (the main Android Studio project folder).
+If using you own AWS services, replace the following in `amplifyconfiguration.json` with `amplifyconfiguration_template.json` (folder: `app\src\main\res\raw`).
 You would need to have completed the cloud setup step.
 Now replace the following as specified:
 ```
   [COGNITO IDENTITY POOL ID] : from ‘Creating Cognito identity pool’ step 7